University of St. Michael's College: Academics

-Marshall McLuhan was hired as a member of faculty at St. Michael's College in 1946, and taught English literature at the college until his death in 1980.
+Marshall McLuhan was hired as a member of faculty at St. Michael's College in 1946, and taught English literature at the university until his death in 1980.
 During this time he became famous and influential for his books The Mechanical Bride (1951), The Gutenberg Galaxy (1962), and Understanding Media (1964), in addition to his oft-quoted aphorisms on communications and media such as "the medium is the message".

 The John M. Kelly Library is the main library at St. Michael's College, and is part of the University of Toronto's mass digitization partnership with the Internet Archive.
-Although the library building was opened in 1969, the library collection dates back to the earliest days of the college.
-The collection has since been developed in support of undergraduate programmes in the Faculty of Arts and Science, graduate programmes in the Faculty of Theology, and programmes of the college's continuing education division.
-In addition to more than 300,000 bookform volumes, the library maintains subscriptions to almost 500 journals and magazines and has the largest suite of public computers on the east side of the University of Toronto campus.
+Although the library building was opened in 1969, the library collection dates back to the earliest days of the university.
+The collection has since been developed in support of undergraduate programs in the Faculty of Arts and Science, graduate programs in the Faculty of Theology, and programs of the university's continuing education division.
+In addition to more than 300,000 bookform volumes, the library maintains subscriptions to almost 500 journals and magazines and has the largest suite of public computers on the east side of the St. George campus.

 The Kelly Library's collection has representation mainly in the areas of humanities and social sciences, particularly in book history, media studies, philosophy, Celtic history, languages and literature, Canadian history, English literature, and Medieval history.
 The theological collection emphasizes patristics, early and medieval church history, Thomism, the Bible (especially Canon, Johannine literature, and the history of criticism), liturgical renewal, religious education, and Catholic missions.
 There are also extensive archival special collections including substantial holdings of G. K. Chesterton, John Henry Newman, early printed books, and the papers of Henri Nouwen and Sheila Watson.

-College governance
+Governance

-Since St Michael's College's founding in 1852, the school has retained a strong connection to its Roman Catholic roots, in particular, with the Congregation of St. Basil.
-The college is primarily governed by three offices- the Chancellor, the President, and the Principal.
-The Chancellor serves as the ceremonial head of the college, and since the days of the college's founding, the office has been occupied by the Roman Catholic Archbishop of Toronto.
+Since St. Michael's founding in 1852, the school has retained a strong connection to its Roman Catholic roots, in particular, with the Congregation of St. Basil.
+The university is primarily governed by three offices- the Chancellor, the President, and the Principal.
+The Chancellor serves as the ceremonial head of the university, and since the days of the institution's founding, the office has been occupied by the Roman Catholic Archbishop of Toronto.
 Prior to 1954, the office of the President was referred to as the Superior, and was always occupied by one of the Basilian priests from the adjacent St Basil's parish.
-The position morphed into the current Presidential role once St Michael's federated into the University of Toronto and re-organized in the 1950s, although several Basilians still held the office following.
-Today the President heads the administration of the college, and represents its interests in relation to the rest of the university and beyond.
-Founded in 1976, the office of the Principal heads the college's academics, and retains relations with all the various faculties and departments associated with and located at the college.
+The position morphed into the current Presidential role once St. Michael's federated into the University of Toronto and re-organized into a university in the 1950s, although several Basilians still held the office following.
+Today the President heads the administration of the university, and represents its interests in relation to the rest of the University of Toronto and beyond.
+Founded in 1976, the office of the Principal heads the undergraduate faculty's academics, and retains relations with all the various faculties and departments associated with and located at the university.